biomarker

 • Receptor Binding Domain (RBD)

-The concentration of S antibodies is used to assess the number of ‘Immunity Days’ to the ‘Edge of Immunity’ calculated from an antibody half-life of 60 days and a mucosal protection threshold of 3.4 mg/L, rounded to the nearest month.
+The concentration of S antibodies was used to assess the number of ‘Immunity Days’ to the ‘Edge of Immunity’ calculated from an antibody half-life of 60 days and a mucosal protection threshold of 3.4 mg/L, rounded to the nearest month.

 biomark-app